 In addition to these public expenditures, the City’s settlement agreement also obligates the City to take action to reduce stormwater entering the privately-owned portions of the sewer system.
 These private sewer laterals are subject to the cracking, displacement, and failures that allow stormwater to rush in and overflow the City’s infrastructure during large storm events.

 The City has been inspecting, repairing, and maintaining the City owned lines and will continue to do so.
-The ordinance accounts for the remainder of the sewer lines in the overall system that lie on private property.
+A Private Sewer Lateral Ordinance accounts for the remainder of the sewer lines in the overall system that lie on private property.
 The program takes effect on June 1, 2022, and requires an inspection and related repairs to be completed as part of all real estate transactions for properties built more than fifteen years ago.
 Private sanitary sewer collection systems are required to be inspected on a more regular basis.